 “Physician” or “medical professional” is not itself an occupational class with disability insurance.
 Instead, carriers separate specialties into different classes.
-Medical professionals buying coverage for the first time may be surprised to discover how differently insurance companies classify medical specialties.
+Medical professionals buying coverage for the first time may be surprised to discover how different insurance companies classify medical specialties.

-Here's how the best disability insurance companies classify family medicine doctors and the expected cost for a healthy 30 year old located in Texas.
+Here's how the best disability insurance companies classify family medicine doctors and the expected cost for a healthy 30-year-old located in Texas.

 The rates provided above are based on the following assumptions:

 - The applicant has a normal health history and does not smoke